UlisesFreitas/ct.js-web3-module/README.md

 ct.web3.contractAddress
 ```

-Get access to your contract methods (using Contract ABI from catmod settings):
+Get access to all public contract methods (using Contract ABI from catmod settings):

 ```
 ct.web3.contract